onethawt/idaplugins-list/README.md

 * [Sark](https://github.com/tmr232/Sark/): Sark, (named after the notorious Tron villain,) is an object-oriented scripting layer written on top of IDAPython.
 Sark is easy to use and provides tools for writing advanced scripts and plugins.

+* [ScratchABit](https://github.com/pfalcon/ScratchABit): ScratchABit is an interactive incremental disassembler with data/control flow analysis capabilities.
+ScratchABit is dedicated to the efforts of the OpenSource reverse engineering community (reverse engineering to produce OpenSource drivers/firmware for hardware not properly supported by vendors).

 * [Sega Genesis/Megadrive Tools](https://github.com/DrMefistO/smd_ida_tools): Special IDA Pro tools for the Sega Genesis/Megadrive romhackers.
 Tested work on v5.2, v6.6.
 Should work on other versions.

 * [Sig Maker](https://tuts4you.com/download.php?view.3263): Can create sigs automatically and has a wide variety of functions (might be unstable on IDA 6.2).